-There are two types of dehumidifier that you will need to choose between - desiccant and refrigerant.
+You will need to choose between two types of dehumidifier: desiccant and refrigerant.
 Desiccant dehumidifiers use a material that absorbs moisture and condenses it, while refrigerant dehumidifiers have a cool metal plate that converts the air into liquid as it works.
 While the former is capable of working in colder temperatures, it also uses more energy.

-We've taken a look at the best dehumidifiers that you can buy right now, ranking them based on capacity, design, and any additional features that might make parting with your cash more worthwhile.
+We've looked at the best dehumidifiers you can buy right now, ranking them based on capacity, design, and any additional features that might make parting with your cash more worthwhile.
 And, if you're interested in improving the air quality in your home even more, then take a look at our guide to the best air purifiers.

 Keep reading to see which dehumidifiers we rate highest, as well as more buying advice to help you make the best choice.

 The best dehumidifiers in 2022

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 With hidden wheels and pocket handles, the GE 35-pint portable dehumidifier is ideal for anyone who needs a machine that will work in different environments.
 This portability, plus the large extraction rate and humidistat, also make it our choice for the best basement dehumidifier.